fortunejs/fortune/README.md

 - **Define record types and get CRUD for free.**
 - Two interchangeable components: the adapter and serializers.
 - The adapter interacts with data storage.
-- Serializers parse requests and render responses.
+- Serializers parse requests and render responses (networking optional).
-- Stateless request and response, with events as a side effect.
+- Stateless protocol, with events as a side effect.
-- Networking is optional, may be handled by serializers.

 ## Example